 Prince, Glover, & Hayes

-Josh currently has a lead role on behalf of the State of Alabama in the National Prescription Opiate Litigation MDL 2804.
+Josh currently has a lead role on behalf of the State of Alabama, as well as numerous cities and counties, in the National Prescription Opiate Litigation MDL 2804.
 This nationwide litigation seeks to hold the manufacturers and distributors of opioids responsible for the opioid use disorder epidemic that has stricken our nation.
 Alabama has been particularly hard-hit and Josh is honored to have been appointed as a Deputy Attorney General by Attorney General Steve Marshall as the state seeks to recoup its losses and provide for the future of dealing with this crisis.

 Josh was admitted to the Alabama State Bar in 2004.
 He is currently the President-elect of the Alabama Association for Justice where he also serves on the Board of Directors, Elections Committee, Executive Committee, and Legislative Committee and is the past Chair of the Emerging Leaders Section.
 He is also a member of the American Association for Justice.